 Make Muffins: These can also be baked into muffins for an easy on-the-go breakfast or snack!
 Bake for 18-20 minutes.
 Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.

-sliced chocolate zucchini bread photo collage
+sliced loaf of chocolate quick bread

 sliced loaf of chocolate zucchini bread on a cutting board